Phuket, ประเทศไทย - Things to Do in Phuket

 Island Hopping to Phi Phi Islands

-Explore the mystical limestone karsts and emerald waters of Phang Nga Bay, including the famous James Bond Island (Khao Phing Kan) featured in 'The Man with the Golden Gun.'
-This scenic adventure includes canoeing through hidden caves and mangrove forests, visiting floating villages, and marveling at the dramatic rock formations.
-The tour offers a perfect blend of natural beauty, cultural experiences, and iconic movie locations.
+Explore the mystical limestone karsts and emerald waters of Phang Nga Bay, including the famous James Bond Island featured in 'The Man with the Golden Gun.'
+Tours often include sea kayaking through hidden caves and mangrove forests, visiting floating villages, and discovering secluded beaches.
+This UNESCO World Heritage area offers some of Thailand's most dramatic coastal scenery.

 Getting There